 MEYER (1) German

-which means "higher, superior" and was used for landholder's stewards or great farmers or leaseholders (nowadays a Meier
+meaning "higher, superior".
+It was used for landholder's stewards or great farmers or leaseholders (nowadays a Meier

 Name for someone who lived near a peat bog, from the Middle High German word mos

 , derived from Middle High German mülnære

 Means "nail" in German and Dutch, and is probably related to the occupation of carpenter.
 It could also refer to a smith who specifically made nails.

 Derived from the name of a city in Germany.
 It was first spelled Nurnberger and then Nuremberger.

 NUSSBAUM German, Jewish